-In very limited situations, flexibility with assignment deadlines is considered a reasonable accommodation.
+In limited situations, flexibility with assignment deadlines is considered a reasonable accommodation.
 Students are required to meet with each of their faculty members to discuss their needs and to complete a Flexible Assignment Deadlines Form (PDF draft) before deadlines become an issue.
 Please note: The student and faculty member must engage in a conversation to arrive at a reasonable agreement for flexible deadlines.
 Faculty members are encouraged to include the student’s Access Advisor in these conversations if there are concerns or questions.
-Please carefully read Flexible Assignment Deadlines Guidelines (PDF) to understand the procedures and student and faculty responsibilities.
+Please carefully read Flexible Assignment Deadlines Guidelines to understand the procedures and student and faculty responsibilities.

-Approved Service Animal
+Trained Service Animal

 Students with certain disabilities benefit from the assistance of a trained service animal (dogs or miniature horses, as defined by the ADA).
 Service animals are not required to be approved through the Access Center unless students reside in university housing.

 Instructors may ask a student with a service animal two questions:

 - Is this animal required due to a disability (yes/no);